Gradius Deluxe Pack

 is a 1996 video game compilation developed and published by Konami.
 It was originally released for the Sega Saturn and PlayStation, and later for Windows computers a year later.
 It includes the first two games in the company's Gradius series of shoot'em ups — Gradius (1985) and Gradius II (1988) — alongside extras such as CG movies and minor changes to the included titles.

 Gameplay

 The game is a side-scrolling shooter set on the fictional planet Gradius, which is being attacked by the Bacterians.

+Development and release

+Gradius Deluxe Pack was released in Japan for the Sega Saturn and PlayStation on March 29, 1996.